 Supermarkets often close the whole day or close earlier than normal.
 The supermarkets are closed on New Year's Day Christmas Day and Boxing Day.

-On December 24th and 31st supermarkets will close at 3 PM.
+On December 24th and 31st supermarkets may close earlier than normal.

 However some smaller supermarkets will stay open for the holidays.